 Parameter Description Enable File Based Music on Hold Select this check box to enable file based MOH streaming from this server.
 Local Extension This is the extension used by the music-on hold server.
 This extension must be configured when file-based MOH is enabled.

-Maximum Concurrent Music on Hold Calls (1 - 250) This is the maximum number of calls that can simultaneously access music on hold on this server.
+Parameter Description Calls (1 - 250) This is the maximum number of calls that can simultaneously access music on hold on this server.
 This is a maximum limit, not a guaranteed number.